Entropy Inequalities for Sums in Prime Cyclic Groups: Proof of Theorem

 \subsection{Shape of rearrangement convolutions}

 Lev's set rearrangement majorization Lemma \ref{lem:lev_set} is not only useful to prove the generalized rearrangement inequality, but also to show the shape of the rearrangement convolutions.
-One can easily show the following Lemma. \begin{lem} If $f$ and $g$ are shape-equivalent, and $a$ and $b$ are nonnegative real-values, $af+bg$ is again shape-equivalent to both $f$ and $g$. \end{lem} \begin{prop} Assume $f$ is an arbitrary function.
+One can easily show the following Lemma. \begin{lem} If $f$ and $g$ are shape-compatible, and $a$ and $b$ are nonnegative real-values, all $f$ $g$, and $af+bg$ are again shape-compatible. \end{lem} \begin{prop} Assume $f$ is an arbitrary function.
 If probability mass functions $h$ is $\triangle$-regular, and $s_1$ and $s_2$ are $\square$-regular,

 \end{prop} \begin{proof} We show the first part $\mathfrak{I}\left( f^+ \star h^* \right) = \mathfrak{I}^+$ only.
 Other cases are similar.